sudorandom/kmcd.dev/content/posts/2024/texas-to-hygge/index.md

 ### Three months before the move
 Before our big move, we had a lot of things to settle.
 We rented an Airbnb for three months so that we could have time to sell almost everything that we owned.
 Our house.
 Our cars.
 And quite literally almost everything else.
 We took a total of 8 large suitcases, 3 carry-on bags and a stroller (which was destroyed in transit).
 We packed some clothing, practical items and a few keepsakes.
 That is all we had to start our new life.

+#### The Job Search
 During these three months, I also interviewed for jobs in Denmark.
 This could be a post all of its own, but when I decided to start applying to jobs in earnest was July of 2021.
 One thing I didn't know about Denmark at the time is that the *entire month of July* is typically when a lot of Danes take off for their summer vacations.
 This is because most schools have three weeks in July designated for vacations.
 I wasn't getting a lot of responses simply because the country was quite literally closed for business.
 But I stuck to it and eventually got traction on a few jobs which eventually ended up in a pretty good offer that I signed.
 I quite literally had one of my interviews with someone from their summerhouse.
 After the offer was agreed to, I started the process for my permit.
 This required that I travel to Houston to officially submit my paperwork and to have my fingerprint scanned and picture taken.
 Luckily the closest Danish embassy was relatively close.

-Note that I was also working for Apple at this time which, by the way, was a dream job.
-I only left it so we could expedite the move to Denmark.
-I did try searching for openings in Denmark within Apple but there really aren't a lof of Apple jobs in Denmark that match my skills.
+At this time I was still working at my dream job at Apple.
+I only left the job so we could expedite the move to Denmark.
+I did try searching for openings in Denmark within Apple but there really aren't a lot of Apple jobs in Denmark that match my skills.
 I was interviewing for jobs in The Netherlands as well since it was a very close 2nd place on our short list of places to move to.
 I did find several opportunities in Amsterdam and I was close to accepting one of them whenever a few people in Denmark decided to check their email while on vacation, thankfully.
 If things were slightly different, I could be learning Dutch instead of Danish right now.

+#### Onward!
 With a job offer secured, the work permit process underway, and plane tickets booked, it felt like our plans were finally coming together.
 As we prepared to leave everything familiar behind, we knew that this was just the beginning of our adventure.

 {{< figure src="luggage.png" >}}